adamaguilera/spigot-plugin-tutorial/README.md

 # spigot-plugin-tutorial

 # Prerequisites
-- Latest Java Development Kit version
+- Latest Java Development Kit
+- [Apache Maven](https://maven.apache.org/download.cgi) for building the plugin
 - Git Bash if you are on Windows

 # Tutorial